Future Food – Sustainable food production

 Avoiding meat and dairy products is one of the biggest ways to reduce your environmental impact, according to recent scientific studies.
 Switching to a plant-based diet can help fight climate change, according to a major report by the UN's Intergovernmental Panel on Climate Change (IPCC).
 Cutting meat and dairy products from your diet could even reduce an individual's carbon footprint from food by two-thirds, according to a recent Oxford study, published in the journal Science.

-In order to contribute the Climate change discussion on European level and to come up with practical solutions ahead of the UN Climate action summit on 23 September, the IED together with Repubblica Futura, is organizing a Conference on 19 September in San Marino on "Future Food".
+In order to contribute the Climate change discussion on European level and to come up with practical solutions ahead of the UN Climate action summit on 23 September, the IED together with Repubblica Futura, has been organizing a Conference on 19 September in San Marino on "Future Food".

 analyzing the impact of meat consumption